named-data/ndn-cxx/README-dev.md

 Code style
 ----------

-ndn-cxx code is subject to [ndn-cxx code style](http://named-data.net/doc/ndn-cxx/current/code-style.html).
+ndn-cxx code is subject to [ndn-cxx code style](https://named-data.net/doc/ndn-cxx/current/code-style.html).

 Licensing
 ---------

-Contributions to the library must be licensed under LGPL 3.0 or compatible license.
-If you are choosing LGPL 3.0, please use the following license boilerplate in all `.hpp` and `.cpp` files:
+Contributions to the library must be licensed under the LGPL v3 or compatible license.
+If you are choosing LGPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*
-     * Copyright (c) [Year(s)] [Copyright Holder].
+     * Copyright (c) [Year(s)] [Copyright Holder(s)].
      *
      * This file is part of ndn-cxx library (NDN C++ library with eXperimental eXtensions).
      *